now-examples/basics/.github/EXAMPLE_README_TEMPLATE.md

 # [Name] Example

-This directory is a brief example of a [Name](site-link) site that can be deployed to ZEIT Now with zero configuration.
+This directory is a brief example of a [Name](site-link) site that can be deployed with ZEIT Now and zero configuration.

 ## How we created this example